-This is how my blog / newsletter business works: I send out free writing advice, training techniques, and I maintain a free Facebook group.
+This is how my blog / newsletter business works: I send out free writing advice, training techniques, and I maintain a free community group.

-Then, for one weekend every month or two, I open up one of my premium writing courses, and I ask people on my email list if they would like to buy it.
+I also sell premium writing courses, and I ask people on my email list if they would like to buy them.

-If you sign up to one of my free writing guides, online courses, or newsletter, I will include you in my paid course launch emails.
+If you sign up to one of my free writing guides, online courses, newsletter, or community site, I will eventually include you in my paid course launch emails.

-You can unsubscribe any time, or ask me to remove you from my records.
+You can unsubscribe any time, or ask to be removed from my records.

-I will never share your information with spammers or give your email address away.
+I will never share your information with spammers.

-During those launch weeks, I may also send you an ad, once in a while, on a platform like Pinterest or Facebook.
-I have not done this very often so far, but I may start doing it to reach more of my email list during the brief windows where I am promoting one of my courses.
+I may also send you an ad, once in a while, on a platform like Pinterest or Facebook.
+I have not done this very often so far, but I may start doing it to reach more of my email list during the windows where I am promoting one of my courses.

 I may use the data from my email list and my website visitors’ info to create a “lookalike” or “custom” audience on Facebook.
 You’re going to see targeted ads on Facebook, whatever I do — that’s how they make money — so I think it’s morally acceptable for me to use Facebook’s systems to try to find more people like you, people who truly care about their writing and who like the way I teach.